-- 3. The Schumer Amendment was renewed for FY16, generally requiring HUD to preserve project-based contracts on troubled properties before or during the foreclosure process, canceling HUD's prior policy of automatically terminating contracts.
-This provision also requires HUD to notify tenants and obtain their consent before HUD abates a contract and relocates tenants for imminent health and safety threats. - 4.
+- 3. The Schumer Amendment was renewed for FY18, generally requiring HUD to preserve project-based contracts on troubled properties before or during the foreclosure process, canceling HUD's prior policy of automatically terminating contracts.
+This provision also required HUD to notify tenants and obtain their consent before HUD abates a contract and relocates tenants for major health and safety threats. - 4.
 Section 8 transfer authority is renewed, allowing HUD to transfer a Section 8 contract, debt, and use restrictions from a financially troubled or physically obsolete building to another building or buildings.
-This provision allows transfers to be completed in phases, and permits the number of units in the receiving property to be fewer than in the original if those units were unoccupied and the reconfiguration is justified by current market conditions. - 5.
-HUD is required to take affirmative steps to address physically troubled properties.
-For properties that fail required inspections multiple times, HUD is required to take an action that could result in a new owner of the property, new property management, or transfer of the project-based rental assistance contract to another property or site.
-The language encourages HUD to preserve the rental assistance contract while also removing nonresponsive owners from the program.
+This provision allows transfers to be completed in phases and permits the number of units in the receiving property to be fewer than in the original if those units were unoccupied and the reconfiguration is justified by current market conditions. - 5.
+The act reauthorized a requirement that property owners receiving housing assistance payments must comply with Uniform Physical Condition Standards and state and local standards regarding the physical condition of a property.
+The act reiterated the regulatory and contractual obligation that owners receiving housing assistance payments must maintain decent, safe, and sanitary conditions.
+HUD is directed to provide quarterly reports to the House and Senate Appropriations Committees on PBRA properties that receive deficient or unsatisfactory scores and include HUD's plans to remedy the deficiencies.